 Things to watch out for are exploitative behaviours, a sense of entitlement, envious of others and self-serving empathy, unwilling to care for others, they’ve always been hurt worse, lived through worse, had such a difficult life, and it’s always someone else’s fault.

 The fragile narcissist can be very lazy, although they’ll often project and accuse you of being the lazy one.
 If they find a partner, they will be extremely reliant on them for everything.
-As with most narcissists, they will try and find someone who benefits the narcissist in some way, someone with money because they don’t work, someone with a home because they have nowhere to live.
+As with most narcissists, they will try and find someone who benefits the narcissist somehow, someone with money because they don’t work, someone with a home because they have nowhere to live.

-The fragile narcissists first line of narcissistic defences will often be, passive-aggressive and shutting people out opting to use the silent treatment or they can turn to the sulks or pity plays as their preferred manipulation method to punish others.
-Like many narcissists, they will always play the victim card because they will always see themselves as the victim.
+The fragile narcissists first line of narcissistic defences will often be passive-aggressive and shutting people out, opting to use the silent treatment, or they can turn to the sulks or pity plays as their preferred manipulation method to punish others.
+Like many narcissists, they will always play the victim card because they will always see themselves as victims.

 The online courses available by Elizabeth Shaw.

 For the free course.